jagermesh/html-magnifier/README.md

 # JavaScript content magnifier.

-Simple, lightweight pure JavaScript compomnent that adds a magnifying glass functionality to any web page content.
+Simple, lightweight pure JavaScript component that adds a magnifying glass functionality to any web page content.

 ## Demo